fenrus75/csum_partial/README.md

 ## Back to the drawing board

-Even with this 2 way interleaving, we're not yet at a 2x improvement over the original code that is slated for the 5.17 kernel.
+Even with this 2 way interleaving, we're not yet at a 2x improvement over Eric's original code that is slated for the 5.17 kernel.
 So it's time to go back to our virtual whiteboard that still has the original dependency chain diagram on it.